sarahstrong314/MCR3U/4 - Exponential Functions/4 - Exponential Decay.md

 **Exponential Decay** is a pattern of decay in which each term is multiplied by a constant fraction between zero and one to produce the next term.

-For example, 48, 24, 12, 6, 3 is decaying exponentially.
+Example: Is the sequence 48, 24, 12, 6, 3 decaying exponentially?

+Yes, since the pattern is that each term is being divided by 2.

 Many applications of exponential decay involve functions that are in the form $f(x) = a(b)^\frac{x}{k}$, where $a$ is the initial amount, $b$ is the decay rate, and $k$ is the decay amount of that rate.
 Both $a$ and $k$ will be positive and $b$ will be between 0 and 1.